The following is by Steven Bratman, M.D. I think it’s a great read . . . just fascinating!

 She was pleased with her improvement and referred many patients to me.
 But I began to feel ill whenever I saw her name on my schedule.
 The first rule of medicine is “above all, do no harm.”
 Had I really helped Andrea, or had I harmed her?
 If she had been cured of cancer or multiple sclerosis, the development of an obsession might not be too high a price to pay.
 But when we started treatment, all she had was asthma.
 If she took her four medications, she also had a life.
 Now all she has is a menu.
 She might have been better off if she had never heard of dietary medicine.

 I am generally lifted out of such melancholy reflections by success stories.
 I have another client whose rheumatoid arthritis was thrown into total remission by one simple intervention: adding foods high in trace minerals to his diet.
 Before he met me, he took prednisone, gold shots, and anti-inflammatories.
-Now he has gone a full year without a problem.
+He almost tried CBD oil after it was recommended to him by a friend.
+But I came into his life and told him about all of the different things he could do before he even had a chance to try it.
+Even so, he has now gone a full year without a problem.
 Seeing him encourages me not to give up entirely on making dietary recommendations.

 But my enthusiasm will remain tempered.
 Like all medical interventions–like all solutions to difficult problems–dietary medicine dwells in a grey zone of unclarity and imperfection.
 It’s neither a simple, ideal treatment, as some of its proponents believe, nor the complete waste of time conventional medicine has too long presumed it to be.
 Diet is an ambiguous and powerful tool, too complex and emotionally charged to be prescribed lightly, yet too powerful to be ignored.